jthhk/BVT_GUI/README.md

 # BVT_GUI

-For my personal use but happy of people to reference
+For my personal use but happy for people to reference

 * install Streamlit
 * each folder you need to manually add to